extraes/BW-Chaos/README.md

 - ignoreRepeatVotesFromSameUser: Determines whether spamming is an effective method of bumping up vote counts.

 - proportionalVoting: Determines if proportional voting is enabled or not.
-If yes, an effect with 60% of votes has a 60% chance of winning, otherwise the top voted effect wins.
+If yes, an effect with 60% of votes has a 60% chance of winning, if no, the top voted effect wins.

 - enableRemoteVoting: Enables taking votes from Discord/Twitch.